Every website has its own unique challenges and pitfalls, and that’s okay. The trick is identifying what you can do to keep it up and running.

 You’ll want a full site backup which includes every piece to take your site and reinstall if needed.
 We normally take full site backups every evening for our maintenance clients.

-And there is the database backup which makes a copy of your database only.
+And there is the database backup which only copies your database.
 This comes in handy if your database becomes corrupt, but it doesn’t include your theme, plugins, or other server files.

 Making a full site backup has never been easier and does not take a ton of time.
 As a matter of fact, you can automate or run in the background, so you don’t have to sit around and wait.

-If you’re running an ecommmerce shop or membership model you may want to take the frequency up a notch so you doon’t miss out on orders or transactions.
+If you’re running an eCommerce shop or membership model, you may want to take the frequency up a notch so you don’t miss out on orders or transactions.

 The solution to this problem is simple, move a copy offsite.

 There are a lot of options here.
-We provide backup copies off site on every one of our success plans.
-Or you could use a service like BlogVault, ManageWP or sending to a Dropbox account.
+We provide backup copies off-site on every one of our success plans.
+Or you could use a service like BlogVault, ManageWP, or send to a Dropbox account.

 One thing you may want to check is an easy way to restore.
-Without one click restore or cloning you will definitely need to have the FTP server credentials.
+Without one-click restore or cloning, you will need the FTP server credentials.

-There are plugins like Updraft or Backup Buddy that make the full site backup for you, but you’ll need to set up the option to send them offsite.
+Plugins like Updraft or Backup Buddy make the full site backup for you, but you’ll need to set up the option to send them offsite.
 If you’re choosing the DIY option, be aware to check on where the backup is stored once it is gotten.